johnttaylor/pim/README-Intro-DataModel.md

 a valid or invalid state.

 # More Details
-Additional details can found in Chapters 9 & 15 in my book: [Patterns in the Machine: A Softawre Engineering Guide to Embedded Development](https://www.apress.com/us/book/9781484264393)
+Additional details can be found in Chapters 9 & 15 in my book: [Patterns in the Machine: A Software Engineering Guide to Embedded Development](https://www.apress.com/us/book/9781484264393)